 The stream which runs along the eastern edge of the nature reserve is called the Gissage, and here you may see Dippers, Grey Wagtails and even a Kingfisher if you're lucky!

-Small birds feed on the insects and seeds which thrive in the rough grassland, and Tawny owls hunt regularly over the nature reserve at dusk and in the early morning.
-Foxes are also frequent night time visitors.
+Small birds feed on the insects and seeds which thrive in the rough grassland, and Tawny Owls hunt regularly over the nature reserve at dusk and in the early morning, Foxes are also frequent night time visitors.

-There is a wild play trail where children can use the extensive play equipment while discovering some of the wildlife on their doorstep.
-This has a surfaced path, allowing access for those with limited mobility, and buggies.
+The reserve has a surfaced path, allowing access for those with limited mobility, and buggies.

 Honiton Bottom Nature Reserve is about a mile from the town centre, at the junction between Honiton Bottom Road and Battishorne Way.